Zingerman’s Guide to Good Leading

 Zingerman’s Guide to Good Leading comes in four volumes:

 Anarchist?
 You can already tell that this is not your ordinary approach to business.
-Weinzweig argues that anarchism is about respect for the individual, a non-hierarchical approach, and keeping the means congruent with the end.
+Weinzweig asserts that anarchism values individual respect, promotes a non-hierarchical structure, and aligns means with ends.
 It’s freedom to, not freedom from.
 It’s an approach that seeps through his entire approach to leadership and life.

 Weinzweig organizes his teaching into a series of essays around “12 natural laws of business” and 39 “secrets.”
 His natural laws include:

-His “secrets” include tips on visioning, creating a culture of appreciation, becoming a servant leader, managing ourselves, changing our beliefs, providing hope, and more.
+His "secrets" include tips on visioning, fostering appreciation, serving as a leader, self-management, changing beliefs, and providing hope.

 He’s not in a rush to unpack his approach.
 After all, the books are almost 1,800 pages combined.
 But I found him insightful, and that he often covers topics better than anyone else I’ve read.
 He gave me fresh insights, and has also pointed me to other books and writers I’m starting to enjoy.